serhetgokdemir/smart-healthcare-management/README.md

 -   `normalization.md`: A detailed explanation of the normalization process from UNF to BCNF.
 -   `fd.md`: A document listing the functional dependencies for the major tables.
 -   `relational_algebra_and_calculus.md`: Examples of queries written in relational algebra and tuple relational calculus.
+-   `docs/report.tex`: Main LaTeX entry file for the report.
+-   `docs/sections/`: LaTeX sections included by the report.

 ## Database Design Explanation